-- If the student has received the 3-vaccine series at any time previously, upload documentation with the dates of that original series (if available). - > A positive Hepatitis B Surface Antibody titer is also required to detect immunity. - A quantitative lab report with result, reference range, and interpretation must be uploaded to CastleBranch. - If the titer result is negative, the student is required to repeat the Hepatitis B series of three (3) vaccines or complete a declination waiver. - > "High Risk" individuals should not receive the Hepatitis B vaccine series.
-These include: - History of Hepatitis B infection or presence of a serious concurrent infection - Pregnant women - Presence of a serious concurrent infection - Documented allergy to yeast or formaldehyde - > "High Risk" individuals should contact the Health Nurse for a declination waiver.
+- ➤ If the student has received the 3-vaccine series at any time previously, upload documentation with the dates of that original series (if available). - A positive Hepatitis B Surface Antibody titer is also required to detect immunity, and a quantitative lab report with result, reference range, and interpretation must be uploaded to The College-selected vendor website. - The CDC recommends, and the College requires, that healthcare personnel with written documentation of having received a properly spaced series of Hepatitis B vaccine in the past (such as in infancy or adolescence) but who now test negative for anti-HBs should receive the series of 3 vaccines (or 2 vaccines followed by another titer.
+If the 2nd titer is also negative, the student is required to receive the 3rd Hepatitis B vaccine). - ➤ "High Risk" individuals should not receive the Hepatitis B vaccine series.
+These include: - o History of Hepatitis B infection or presence of a serious concurrent infection - Presence of a serious concurrent infection - o Documented allergy to yeast or formaldehyde - > "High Risk" individuals should contact the Health Nurse for a declination waiver. - ➤ Per the CDC, many years of experience with Hepatitis B vaccines indicate no apparent risk for adverse events to a developing fetus.
+Current Hepatitis B vaccines contain noninfectious Hepatitis B surface antigen (HBsAg) and should pose no risk to the fetus.
+However, please double-check with your OB provider prior to receiving any vaccine(s) during pregnancy.

-Please Note: Any required titers (blood tests) should be drawn ASAP.
-Titers will show if a student will need additional immunizations.
-If the Hepatitis B series (which is 3 vaccines) is needed, the series is normally done over a 6 month time frame.
-Although the series does not have to be completed prior to the beginning of classes, it must at least be started prior (unless an alternate plan has been arranged with the Health Nurse).
-This also applies to the Varicella 2-vaccine series done 4-8 weeks apart.
+Please Note: A titer is a blood test that will show if a student has immunity.
+An equivocal or negative titer means that the student will need additional immunizations.

+If the Hepatitis B 3-vaccine series is needed for any reason, the series is normally done over a 6-month time frame.
+Although the series does not have to be completed prior to, the first vaccine must be received prior to the beginning of classes (unless an alternate plan has been arranged with the Health Nurse).
+Please upload each vaccine as it is received - do not wait until the series is completed.

+This also applies to the Varicella 2-vaccine series which is done 4-8 weeks apart.